fkwilken/dent-testing/docs/How_to_bringup_VM_testbed.md

   To change the IP address, log in as admin (password: admin) below
 ```
 ## License VMs
 Before tests can be run, IxNetwork VE and IxChassis VE must be licensed.
-The IxLoad VMs will use licenses based on their connected Chassis.
+The IxLoadModule VMs will use licenses based on their connected Chassis.
 From the start page of the IxNetwork and IxChassis, navigate Settings Gear -> Administration/System -> License Manager for an easy way to locally host a license.
 Once licensed, see the doc on [running testcases](How_to_start_and_run_testcases.md).